 In order to obtain FMLA benefits, employees must abide by certain rules such as giving adequate notice and getting a doctor’s certification when necessary.
 Once they return to work, they should be restored to the same job they had before and with the same benefits.

-In this article, our Las Vegas family law attorneys discuss how the Family Medical Leave Act operates in Nevada:
+In this article, our Las Vegas family law attorneys discuss how the Family Medical Leave laws operate in Nevada:

 - 1. Definition